Nkethaeus/AcuTech/README.md

 ## Results

 After retraining and retesting the two models, significant improvements were observed in their performance.
-The CNN-RF model showed a notable increase in validation accuracy, rising from 38.05% to 63.23%.
+The CNN-RF model showed a notable increase in validation accuracy, rising from the initial 38.05% to 63.23%.
 Additionally, the f-score for this model improved from 0.49 to 0.58.

 In comparison, the SVM model continued to demonstrate superior performance, achieving a validation accuracy of 87.50% and an f-score of 0.86.
 These results indicate the effectiveness of both models in audio length classification, with SVM showing particularly strong performance.